Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/server-sent-events.md

 [Server Sent Events (SSE)](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events) allow client applications such as browsers to subscribe to a stream of relevant events without the overhead added by the bi-directional connection of websockets.
 Therefore they are useful whenever the server would like to notify the client about changes.
+This article describes how to host an event source in C# using the GenHTTP web server.

 ## Example